rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

 This function takes in some labeled datapoint \\((\\boldsymbol{\\vec{x}}, y)\\) and our neuron's parameters \\(\\boldsymbol{\\theta}\\).
 Using these, it computes our  neuron's activation \\(\\alpha\\), and passes it and the label \\(y\\) to our error function.
 It returns low values for good parameters, because good parameters generate good predictions, and good predictions have a low margin of error.

-So optimizing our neuron boils down to finding parameters that produce the local minima of this function: the valleys of whatever high-dimensional error-surface it encodes.
+So optimizing our neuron boils down to finding parameters nestled in the local minima of this function: the valleys of whatever high-dimensional error-surface it encodes.